LucaCappelletti94/classyfire/README.md

 [![downloads](https://pepy.tech/badge/classyfire)](https://pepy.tech/project/classyfire)
 [![Github Actions](https://github.com/LucaCappelletti94/classyfire/actions/workflows/python.yml/badge.svg)](https://github.com/LucaCappelletti94/classyfire/actions/)

 A Python package to classify chemical entities using the [ClassyFire API](http://classyfire.wishartlab.com).
-This package provides a simple interface to retrieve the chemical classification of compounds by their InChIKey, which are automatically cached to avoid redundant requests to the ClassyFire API.
-Caching ensures that repeated queries for the same InChIKey are faster and more efficient, not requiring additional network calls or waiting time.
+This package provides a simple interface to retrieve the chemical classification of compounds by their InChIKey or SMILES, which are automatically cached to avoid redundant requests to the ClassyFire API.
+Caching ensures that repeated queries for the same InChIKey or SMILES are faster and more efficient, not requiring additional network calls or waiting time.

-Furthermore, the package offers a CLI interface to classify InChIKeys from the command line, which can be useful for batch processing of chemical entities.
+Furthermore, the package offers a CLI interface to classify InChIKeys or SMILES from the command line, which can be useful for batch processing of chemical entities.

 ## Installation